-Secure Nginx with Lets Encrypt on AlmaLinux 9
+Secure Nginx with Let’s Encrypt on AlmaLinux 9

+In this guide from the Orcacore website, we want to teach you How To Secure Nginx with Let’s Encrypt on AlmaLinux 9.
 Let’s Encrypt is a so-called open certificate authority, which provides free and automated SSL certificates.
 They do this because they strive for a safer and more privacy-respecting internet.

 In short, an SSL certificate provides two parts: encryption and validation.
 Encryption ensures that traffic to and from your website goes over a secure, encrypted connection so that malicious parties can no longer intercept data, for example.